kogakure/website-gatsby-stefanimhoff.de/content/posts/2020/tools-i-use-for-note-taking/index.md

 ## Note Creating Workflow

 If I sit at one of my Mac computers, I press a shortcut in Obsidian to automatically create a new Zettelkasten note, automatically prefixed with a timestamp ID.
-I enter a title for the note and a template feature of Obsidian automatically fills in the basic structure of a basic note.
+I enter a title for the note and a template feature of Obsidian automatically fills in the basic structure of a note.
 I use Alfred to create other types of notes.
 My note template is as simple as it gets:

 #### 202008311912 Zettelkasten Principles.md